mat-0/cheltenham-open-data/index.md

 <!-- weather_marker starts -->
 ## On Wednesday, 20 August 2025

-- The average temperature today is 19.42˚C,
+- The average temperature today is 18.87˚C,
-- With highs of 19.91˚C and lows of 19.28˚C,
+- With highs of 19.83˚C and lows of 18.25˚C,
-- It may feel like 18.96˚C with overcast clouds
+- It may feel like 18.25˚C with few clouds
-- The wind speed is 6.36m/s and visibility is 10000m
+- The wind speed is 2.68m/s and visibility is 10000m
-- The pressure is 1017hPa and humidity is 59%
+- The pressure is 1017hPa and humidity is 55%
 - The sun will rise at 05:01 and set at 19:22

 <!-- weather_marker ends -->